 Perhaps you’re going to graduate soon.
 Or maybe you’re unhappy in your current career.
-Odds are someone will tell you that you absolute need to take a career aptitude test.
+Odds are someone will tell you that you absolutely need to take a career aptitude test.
 But how useful are career aptitude tests really?
+And how much should you rely on them when making career choices?

-When I was studying for my career counselor certificate, one of the topics we covered was aptitude testing.
-And it was presented as if this was something that would help open doors to a client’s happy career future.
+When I was studying for my career counselor certificate, we covered career aptitude testing.
+And the topic was presented a bit overly-simplified — and optimistic.
+As if these professional tests would help open doors to a client’s happy career future.
 But, I knew from my own experience that this was not always the case.

 - It can help you narrow down the field of things you might be good at — and hopefully enjoy.